Course Introduction to Programming

 if( x > 0){ // checks if x is positive

-printf("Even or positive\n"); // if x is positive, execute the printf
+printf("Even or positive\n"); // if x is positive, it executes the printf

 }

-This operator is represented by the junction of two vertical bars (||) and will be true if at least one of the two statements to be analyzed is true.
+To avoid using two if's, we can use the logical OR operator.
+This operator is represented by two vertical bars (||) and will have a true value if at least one of the two statements being analyzed is true.
 Its syntax is as follows:

 if( x % 2 == 0 || x > 0 ){